vakh57/bdelloid_scripts/README.md

 # Comments

+This repository contains stand-alone scripts and no installation is needed.
+For all scripts, the expected run time for demo on a "normal" desktop computer is less than 60 seconds.

 Detailed information on the data requirements and dependencies for each script is provided in the `README.md` located in the corresponding subdirectory.

+The provided scripts can be run on the actual data in the same way as they are run on the sample input data (which represent subsets of real data used in the study).
+If you need more information on how to reproduce results in the manuscript, please, contact me (Olga Vakhrusheva, vakh57@gmail.com).